aayush301/stackoverflow-clone/backend/ApiDocs.md

 - Access: Private
 - Description: gets the answers previously answered by current logged-in user

-GET /api/answers/byQuestion/:qid
-- Access: Public
-- Description: gets the answers of a question by the question id

 GET /api/answers/:ansid
 - Access: Public
 - Description: gets an answer by id

-POST /api/answers/:qid
-- body: { text }
-- headers: { Authorization: "jwt-token" }
-- Access: Private
-- Description: posts the answer to the question passed by its id in the name of current logged-in user

 PUT /api/answers/:ansid
 - body: { text }